My First Game

 The Game

 In the game, you have a score and health.
 There were some traps left around the map that would knock your health down by 1 point each time.
 However, it was impossible to die since I never left enough traps to wipe out the player.
 Most of the traps were also unavoidable.
-Trap Circled If you started as a moose and your health would drop to 0, you would then be replaced by the duck and your health would go back up to 1.
+If you started as a moose and your health would drop to 0, you would then be replaced by the duck and your health would go back up to 1.
 This was supposed to be because the moose was the second animal to join your group, but this wasn't communicated at all.
-Before Trap: Before Trap
+Before Trap:

-After Trap: After Trap
+After Trap:

 Reflecting